 Oral History Interviews

 THC historians have conducted a number of oral history interviews with former Japanese, German, and Italian (U.S. citizen and Enemy Aliens) interned at the Crystal City confinement site, as well as a number of U.S. citizens that worked at the camp or lived in Crystal City during World War II.
 Interview subjects and transcripts for these interviews are available below.
-Additional inquiries about this collection should be directed to Lila Rakoczy, the Military Sites Program Coordinator (email@example.com to schedule an in-person appointment to review oral history interview recordings and transcripts.
+Additional inquiries about this collection should be directed to Lila Rakoczy, the Military Sites Program Coordinator (email@example.com with any inquiries related to THC's collection of oral history interview recordings and transcripts.

 U.S. citizen and former War Relocation Authority internee who visited his family while they were held at Crystal City (Family) Internment Camp during the war.
 Aizawa Transcript